schmittnieto/schmittnieto.github.io/_posts/2024-07-11-welcome-to-my-blog.md

 ---
 title: "Welcome to My Azure Journey"
 date: 2024-07-11
+last_modified_at: 2024-10-28
-excerpt: "Join me as I embark on my Azure journey, sharing IT experience, insights, and practical solutions to everyday challenges in the cloud ecosystem.
-From managing data centers to diving deep into Azure, this blog is a reflection of my passion for technology and a resource for fellow Azure enthusiasts."
+excerpt: "Join my Azure journey, sharing IT experience, insights, and practical solutions for cloud challenges.
+From data centers On premises to deep Azure dives."
 categories:
   - Blog
 tags: